-Texas Children’s Hospital Center for Vaccine Development at Baylor College of Medicine is a product development partnership that has been developing vaccines to prevent neglected and emerging infections for the past 20 years.
-We have successfully advanced new vaccines from discovery to clinical trials.
+Texas Children’s Hospital Center for Vaccine Development (TCH-CVD) at Baylor College of Medicine is a product development partnership that has been developing vaccines to prevent neglected and emerging infections for the past 20 years.
 TCHCVD is the anchor for translational medicine in the Texas Medical Center.

 CoV RBD219-N1 Vaccine

 Beginning in 2011, we embarked on efforts to develop coronavirus vaccines becoming one of the first groups to recognize the pandemic threats caused by coronaviruses.
 We teamed with a leading coronavirus research group at the New York Blood Center (Jiang/Du Lab) and at the University of Texas Medical Branch (Tseng Lab) to develop two recombinant subunit vaccines for the coronaviruses that caused both SARS and MERS outbreaks.
 The subunit vaccine for SARS, the SARS-CoV RBD219-N1 vaccine candidate, was technology transferred to WRAIR for manufacturing under cGMP and a batch of clinical-grade drug substance was generated.
 The vaccine remains under investigation at TCH-CVD as a possible component of a multivalent pan-coronavirus vaccine.